 Ham and Cheese Pinwheels

-- 1 cup Grated cheese I like a mixture of cheddar and mozzarella
+- 1 cup / 150 grams grated cheese I like a mixture of cheddar and mozzarella

 - Extra flour for rolling

 - 1 small egg for egg washing (optional)

 - Preheat oven to 200 degrees C. (400 degrees F / gas mark 6)

 - Line a baking sheet with tinfoil or baking parchment.
 If using tinfoil, spray lightly with cooking spray to prevent sticking